BackdoorTech/BackdoorTech/README.md

 ## I’m Peter, a technician, doing my first year of electronics and telecommunications college

-I like to code the hard stuff which demand design pattern.
+I help you to build better and elegant software by using • design principles • development methodologies • agile practices • programming disciplines

 <br>